JackCooper666/learning-note/hardware/RTK/ublox/zed f9p/Ublox F9P on Windows And Ros2.md

 ![[pvt_win.png]]
 \[Figure 16\]: output the PVT.

-3. Configure the receiver to output NMEA protocol related statements menu bar -> View -> Message View -> NMEA please enable the messages of nmea shown in Figure 17.
+3. Configure the receiver to output **NMEA protocol** messages:
+	- Go to **Menu Bar → View → Message View → NMEA**.
+	- Enable the NMEA messages shown in _Figure 17_.
 ![[nmea.png]]
 \[Figure 17\]: NMEA output setting

-4. After the modification is completed, finally choose to save the parameters under the **menu bar  -> View -> Message View -> UBX -> CFG -> CFG(Configuration)** like following Figure 18.
+4. After completing the modifications, save the parameters under **Menu Bar → View → Message View → UBX → CFG → CFG (Configuration)**, as shown in _Figure 18_.
 ![[save_config.png]]
 \[Figure 18\]: Save config

 ## 3.2 Connect Ubuntu with ublox F9P
 ##### 3.2.1 Update your ros2
-To manage dependencies in ROS 2, update your package list and installs **ros-dev-tools**, which includes **rosdep** and other useful development tools for ROS 2.
+To manage dependencies in **ROS 2**, update your package list and install **ros-dev-tools**, which includes **rosdep** and other useful development tools for ROS 2.
 ```bash
 sudo apt update && sudo apt install ros-dev-tools
 ```

 ##### 3.2.2 Find your RTK receiver on your PC
-1. Connect your receiver to the PC via the USB port.
+1. Connect the receiver to your PC via a **USB port**.
-2. The receiver should be automatically configured.
-To verify this, open Terminal and type the command.
-You should see **/dev/ttyACM0** as Figure 19 (or a similar device, e.g., **/dev/ttyACM1**).
+2. The receiver should be automatically detected.
+To verify this, open a **Terminal** and run the following command.
+You should see **/dev/ttyACM0** (or a similar device, e.g., **/dev/ttyACM1**) displayed, as shown in _Figure 19_.
 ```bash
 ls /dev/ttyACM*
 ```
 ![[check ttyAcm.jpg]]
 \[Figure 19\]: Port name

-3. To check the GPS Stream from RTK receiver, run the command in the Terminal as Figure 20.
-It shows the raw GPS data streaming from the receiver.
-Press **Ctrl + C** to stop.
+3. To check the GPS stream, run the command in the **Terminal**, as shown in _Figure 20_.
+This command displays the raw GPS data streaming from the receiver.
+Press **Ctrl + C** to stop the process.
 ```bash
 sudo cat /dev/ttyACM0
 ```
 ![[see_ttyACM.jpg]]
 \[Figure 20\]: Info in the port

- **Tip:** If you don’t see any output or the device is missing, make sure your user has the appropriate permissions (e.g., being in the dialout group).
-Thus, please check your groups by the command below.
+ **Tip:** If you don’t see any output or the device is missing, make sure your user has the appropriate permissions (e.g., is a member of the **dialout** group).
+You can check your group memberships by running the following command:
 ```bash
 groups
 ```